-For part-time students (fewer than 12 credits), 2014-2015 academic year tuition is \$699 per credit hour.
-For full-time students (12-18 credits), 2014-2015 academic year tuition is \$10,490 per semester (\$20,980 yearly).
-Tuition for credits over 18 per semester is \$699 per credit.
+For all part-time students (fewer than 12 credits), 2015-2016 academic year tuition is \$720 per credit hour.
+For re-admit, transfer, or new full-time students (12-18 credits), 2015-2016 academic year tuition is \$10,805 per semester (\$21,610 yearly).
+Tuition for credits over 18 per semester is \$720 per credit.
+Full-time, returning student tuition charges will depend on Finlandia University's tuition initiatives.
+For returning student tuition charges, contact the Office of Student Accounts.
 Students who drop classes prior to the end of the published semester drop/add period will not incur tuition charges for those classes.
 Students who withdraw from classes after the end of the published semester drop/add period are responsible for full semester tuition charges for those classes, unless the student withdraws from all classes for the semester.
 See REFUND FOR WITHDRAWALS section in this publication for details.
 Tuition rates for the academic year are typically established by the Board of Trustees each spring.
-For current tuition rates, see the university website at www.finlandia.edu/tuition or contact the Office of Admissions.
+For current tuition rates, see the university website at finlandia.edu/tuition or contact the Office of Admissions.